Doing things that make leaders great can be rare

 And don’t make this into a ritual.
 People will suss you out before you even arrive, which means that your journey will have been wasted.

 One other thing, make some of your visits unannounced.
 This can be tricky.
 Remember, the goal is not to catch people out.
 Surprise visits can do that if they aren’t handled properly.
-One way to do this would be to dress casually, certainly no higher than the way they dress.
-If they are wearing a suit, and hardly anyone does anymore, then make sure that yours is no more flashy than theirs.
+Find ways to fit in with them, so you give them the signal you are part of the team and on an equal footing.
 If they are wearing boiler suits, then put one on.
 Make sure that you hide your tie.

 Many people are proud of the fact that they are leading by example.
 But the truth of the matter is that hardly anyone will emulate an example that they disagree with.
 In fact, all that will do is make them uncomfortable.